How Do You Charge An Electric Car at Home?

 There are two levels of EV charging at home: Level 1 and Level 2.
 Level 1 charging utilizes the regular 120 volt (V) outlet.
 This outlet is used for everyday electronics such as TVs, toasters, coffee makers, cell phone chargers, and, yes, even home EV chargers.

 On the other hand, Level 2 charging utilizes a 240V outlet.
 The easiest way to tell the difference between level 1 and level 2 charging is by the outlets.
-Level 2 uses a three or four prong outlet whereas level 1 uses your regular outlet you plug in your phone with.
-The 240V outlet is typical used for electric dryers, ranges, or welders.
-Level 2 charging is much quicker than Level 1, though may require some electrical work to get installed.
-Costs can vary to install a new 240V, though it typically be around $800 to $4,000.
-Luckily there is another option for you.
+Level 2 uses a three or four prong outlet whereas level 1 uses the regular outlet you plug in your phone with.
+The 240V outlet is typically used for electric dryers, ranges, or welders.

-One great way tp reduce Level 2 charger installation costs is to use an existing 240V outlet.
+One great way to reduce Level 2 charger installation costs is to use an existing 240V outlet.
 In homes where there is already a 240V (i.e. your electric dryer outlet), the Smart Splitter can simply plug into the outlet to create two 240V outlets—one for the dryer and one for the Level 2 EV charger.

 The Smart Splitter intelligently and automatically switches electricity to the appliance in need of power.
 By using existing infrastructure, you can save thousands of dollars on your home EV charging installation costs.